Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_array.md

 ## Array creation

-An array can be created using a standard python list e.g.
+An array can be created using a standard python list:

 ```python
 a = numpy.array([1, 4, 5, 8], float)